How Many Mortgages Can You Have?

 Yes, if you secure multiple mortgages on the same property, these are typically provided by different lenders.
 You would have your original mortgage with one lender, your second charge mortgage with another lender, etc.

-If you seek additional borrowing from your existing lender, they wouldn’t usually provide it in the form of an additional mortgage.
+If you seek additional borrowing from your existing lender, they wouldn’t usually provide it as an extra mortgage.
 Instead, you would apply to remortgage to increase your borrowing.
 Your lender would assess whether you can afford to do so and whether your reason for doing so is acceptable within their policy.

 How to get approved for multiple mortgages

-Getting approved for multiple mortgages can often be harder than getting approval for the first one.
-Before applying for a new mortgage, we’d recommend you take the following actions.
+Getting approved for multiple mortgages can often be harder than getting approved for the first one.
+Before applying for a new mortgage, we recommend taking the following actions.

 Seek expert advice

-If you’re hoping to buy a second home, seek advice from an expert on how likely you are to be approved based on your current financial situation and existing mortgage.
-This will prevent any black marks on your credit report as a result of declined applications.
+If you’re hoping to buy a second home, seek advice from an expert on how likely you will be approved based on your current financial situation and existing mortgage.
+This will prevent any black marks on your credit report due to declined applications.

-If you’re looking for a second charge mortgage, you should first discuss your plans with a broker to be sure that this is a better option for you than remortgaging, as each has pros and cons.
-If you need help finding the right broker for you, get in touch.
+If you’re looking for a second-charge mortgage, you should first discuss your plans with a broker to ensure that this is a better option for you than remortgaging.
+Each has pros and cons.
+If you need help finding the right broker, get in touch.

 Most lenders judge how much you can afford to borrow in total by multiplying your annual income by a set figure.
 This is called the ‘maximum income multiple’ and it varies between lenders, typically within the range between four and 5.5, but can sometimes be higher.

 If the outstanding balance on your existing mortgage is more than four times your income, it could be difficult to borrow more.
-If your outstanding balance is three times your income, you might be able to get a new mortgage for two times your income, or maybe even 2.5.
-Note that you would also need to meet any other criteria the lender sets.
+If your outstanding balance is three times your income, you might be able to get a new mortgage for two times your income or maybe even 2.5.
+Note that you must also meet any other criteria the lender sets.

 Check your credit report

-Lenders will run a full credit check before approving a second mortgage, so it’s best to know in advance what they’ll find.
+Lenders will run a full credit check before approving a second mortgage, so it’s best to know what they’ll find in advance.
 If you’re applying for a second mortgage to consolidate debts, these debts may have impacted your credit score.
 If you have any concerns about credit issues and how they’ll affect your application, discuss these with your broker.

-You can download your credit reports to see how your credit record currently looks before you apply for another mortgage.
+You can download your credit reports to check your credit record before you apply for another mortgage.

 Complete your application carefully